 |$20 self guided tour fee per 60 participants (students and adults)|

-HOME: Native Peoples of the Southwest
+HOME: Native People in the Southwest

 Students K-12 Grade

 HOME: Native People in the Southwest highlights the ancestral and present-day Native people of the Greater Southwest.
 This exhibition shows a wide array of artifacts including pottery, baskets and Hopi katsina dolls.

 Highlights of the Heard takes students into every gallery in the museum.
 Students learn about each exhibition's theme, and one or two artifacts in each gallery are highlighted.
 A variety of cultures and art forms are "highlighted" but not discussed in detail.